Gardeners and homeowners are peering out from behind the drapes and planning ahead for a spring spent planting, redesigning or cleaning up

 - EPA WaterSense Certified: The Rachio should be able to help make water savings over time, as it adjusts based on the weather and seasonality.
 It won’t stop during a downpour, it is not that smart, but will help your water bill and is EPA WaterSense Certified.

-- Different Price Points: The Rachio Smart Sprinkler controllers MSRP starts around $250 (For the latest prices and discounts, check here).
+- Different Price Points: The Rachio Smart Sprinkler controllers MSRP starts at a fair price (For the latest prices and discounts, check here).
 There is an additional cost for a waterproof enclosure, if needed.
 The base model supports up to eight zones, while a higher-rated edition supports up to 16 zones.

 Update: If you loved Rachio before, then you would have more reasons to love the third-generation Rachio Smart Sprinkler System.
 Read here!